In News & Events

 Fourth Shri Sudhir Krishnaraj Thackersey Endowment Oration Award

 The introduction also drew attention to his meaningful work beyond policing, particularly his contributions to the social sector in the areas of child protection and rehabilitation, underscoring his enduring dedication to humanitarian causes and societal welfare.
-The award ceremony, hosted by the Media, Communication and Development Department of Sir Vithaldas Thackersey College of Home Science, marked a significant recognition of Mr. Kanth’s lifelong contribution to policing, child rights, and social justice.
+The award ceremony marked a significant recognition of Mr. Kanth's lifelong contribution to policing, child rights, and social justice.

 Mr. Kanth highlighted the complex interplay between administration, law enforcement, and social welfare in India.
 He pointed out the structural challenges within the Indian state and the persistent gaps between constitutional ideals and ground-level reality.

 He reflected on the prevalence of some dated Indian legislature and the persistence of colonial-era frameworks.
-According to him many administrative and legal structures currently in use were designed for control rather than service.
-He stated that while laws, particularly those concerning child rights have evolved to meet global standards, there is a stark disconnect between legislative intent and ground-level execution.
+He stated that while laws, particularly those concerning child rights, have evolved to meet global standards, there is a stark disconnect between legislative intent and ground-level execution.

 He opined that children represent the most dependent and vulnerable segment of Indian society.
-Despite a robust legal framework, including juvenile justice provisions, the reality for many children is defined by neglect and exploitation, lack of access to education, prevalence of child labour, high rates of abuse, homelessness among many more issues.
+Despite a robust legal framework, including juvenile justice provisions, the reality for many children is defined by neglect and exploitation, lack of access to education, prevalence of child labour, high rates of abuse, and homelessness.

 ▶ Watch Oration

 The introduction also drew attention to his meaningful work beyond policing, particularly his contributions to the social sector in the areas of child protection and rehabilitation, underscoring his enduring dedication to humanitarian causes and societal welfare.
-The award ceremony, hosted by the Media, Communication and Development Department of Sir Vithaldas Thackersey College of Home Science, marked a significant recognition of Mr. Kanth’s lifelong contribution to policing, child rights, and social justice.
+The award ceremony marked a significant recognition of Mr. Kanth's lifelong contribution to policing, child rights, and social justice.

 Mr. Kanth highlighted the complex interplay between administration, law enforcement, and social welfare in India.
 He pointed out the structural challenges within the Indian state and the persistent gaps between constitutional ideals and ground-level reality.

 He reflected on the prevalence of some dated Indian legislature and the persistence of colonial-era frameworks.
-According to him many administrative and legal structures currently in use were designed for control rather than service.
-He stated that while laws, particularly those concerning child rights have evolved to meet global standards, there is a stark disconnect between legislative intent and ground-level execution.
+He stated that while laws, particularly those concerning child rights, have evolved to meet global standards, there is a stark disconnect between legislative intent and ground-level execution.

 He opined that children represent the most dependent and vulnerable segment of Indian society.
-Despite a robust legal framework, including juvenile justice provisions, the reality for many children is defined by neglect and exploitation, lack of access to education, prevalence of child labour, high rates of abuse, homelessness among many more issues.
+Despite a robust legal framework, including juvenile justice provisions, the reality for many children is defined by neglect and exploitation, lack of access to education, prevalence of child labour, high rates of abuse, and homelessness.

 ▶ Watch Oration